 I’ve always put a premium on good skincare, which in turn means I wear minimal makeup and my regime is low maintenance - cleanse, serums and a light moisturiser.

 I. Has having a little girl changed your attitude to beauty?
-Have you thought about what ideals of self- acceptance and self love will you in-still in her?
+Have you thought about what ideals of self-acceptance and self-love you will instil in her?

 C. I see beauty in so much more, and often unexpected things, since Lola was born.
 In fact, I’ve probably become more emotional!
 My view of beauty has evolved too; it never was perfection but now even less so.
 I want to teach Lola that it's nice to look nice - but being good to other people and to yourself (and sometimes, that is via a spa treatment!!) should be her real goals.
 Of course, I'm sure she will come to that realisation on her own, too, as she gets older.